 A preschool newsletter is a communication tool used by preschool educators to inform parents of the activities of their young children at preschool.
 Just like a basic newsletter, a preschool newsletter contains attention-grabbing newsworthy photos, relevant information, interesting stories, a call-to-action, additional informative links, and so on.

 This kind of newsletter is an excellent medium that keeps parents involved in their children even if they could not be present in every single activity in school.
-Most parents don’t have the luxury of tracking their children’s lives in preschool.
+Most parents don’t have the luxury of tracking chart their children’s lives in preschool.
 But with a preschool newsletter, they can easily acquire relevant information from the preschool within a specific period in one read.

 If you produce and send preschool newsletters to parents, rest assured that you have used a useful communication tool that keeps them in the loop of everything that is going on in their young children’s preschool classroom.